arrow-py/arrow/docs/index.rst

 Convert
 ~~~~~~~

-Convert to timezones by name or tzinfo:
+Convert from UTC to other timezones by name or tzinfo:

 .. code-block:: python